devpiranha/bs4-html/README.md

 # Junior Developer Project

-We would like you to create a Simple 2 Page HTML website of your choice, Could be about yourself, A game, movie etc… ( I have attached some screenshots of some examples )
+We would like you to create a Simple 2 Page HTML website of your choice, Could be about yourself, A game, movie etc…

-Needs to be built in HTML and CSS.
-And have a Basic HTML form on.
-(Name, Email, Messages, This Doesn't need to send anywhere )
+Needs to be built in HTML and CSS and Bootstrap 4 Framework Which is setup and ready to go on the Repo above.
+There is the mainframe work we use at Piranha.

+## Pages

 **Page 1** - Home Page

 **Page 2** - Contact Page with a form.

-Feel free to include a framework such as Bootstrap -  There is lots of information about this online example - w3schools
+(Name, Email, Messages, This Doesn't need to send anywhere )

 ## Bonus points,